Found the best card for you? Apply for a credit card online today.

 A balance transfer to an ASB credit card could be a great way to save interest and make your money management easier.

 A balance transfer involves transferring your credit card debt (a balance) from another bank credit card or selected store card, to an ASB credit card.

-The advantage to you is that the balance transfered to an ASB credit card could be at a reduced interest rate for a set period of time; let’s say, for example, 8.95% p.a. for six months.
+The advantage to you is that the balance transferred to an ASB credit card could be at a reduced interest rate for a set period of time; let's say, for example, 8.95% p.a. for six months.
 After the initial six month period the standard purchase interest rate will be applied.

 By doing this, you are effectively using funds available from your ASB credit card to pay off what could be more expensive debt from another bank's credit card, or selected store card.
 This may save you money if the interest rate applied to the amount transferred is lower than the purchase interest rate you would have paid on your other card.
 You can 'balance transfer' up to 90% of your available ASB credit card limit.

 When making repayments ASB applies your payment to the expenses that might attract a higher interest rate before expenses on a lower interest rate – cash advances and purchases (other than Smart Rate purchases for Visa Light) are paid before balance transfers and Smart Rate purchases.
 Any extra payments could help reduce the balance transfer, so when the fixed interest rate term ends you may have less or no balance remaining.
 Any remaining balance on the balance transfer at the end of the fixed interest rate term will attract the standard purchase interest rate.

 By allocating payments this way, it helps you to continue using your ASB credit card for your everyday purchases (note the standard purchase interest rate and cash advance rate will apply).